 Waterfall charts are a great choice:

-- when you have changes for the measure across time series or different categories
+When you have changes for the measure across time, a series, or different categories.

 Create a waterfall chart

-We'll create a waterfall chart that displays sales variance (estimated sales versus actual sales) by month.
-To follow along, sign in to Power BI and select Get Data > Samples > Retail Analysis Sample.
+You'll create a waterfall chart that displays sales variance (estimated sales versus actual sales) by month.

 Select Time > FiscalMonth to add it to the Category well.

-Sort the waterfall chart chronologically.
-From the top-right corner of the chart, select the ellipses (...) and choose FiscalMonth.
+Make sure Power BI sorted the waterfall chart chronologically.
+From the top-right corner of the chart, select the ellipsis (...).

-By default, Power BI adds the top 5 contributors to increases or decreases by month.
-But we're only interested in the top 2 contributors.
-In the Formatting pane, select Breakdown and set Maximum to 2.
+By default, Power BI adds the top five contributors to increases or decreases by month.

-A quick review reveals that the territories of Ohio and Pennsylvania are the biggest contributors to movement, negative and positive, in our waterfall chart.
+A quick review reveals that the territories of Ohio and Pennsylvania are the biggest contributors to movement, both negative and positive, in your waterfall chart.

-Our map supports our theory.
-It shows that these 2 territories had the highest value of sales last year (bubble size) and this year (bubble shading).
+The map supports your theory.
+It shows that these two territories had the highest value of sales last year (bubble size) and this year (bubble shading).

 Highlighting and cross-filtering

-For information about using the Filters pane, see Add a filter to a report.
+For information about using the Filters pane, see Add a filter to a report in Editing view.

-Highlighting a column in a waterfall chart cross-filters the other visualizations on the report page... and vice versa.
-However, the Total column does not trigger highlighting or respond to cross-filtering.
+Highlighting a column in a waterfall chart cross-filters the other visualizations on the report page and the other way around.
+However, the Total column doesn't trigger highlighting or respond to cross-filtering.